Last Updated on January 15, 2021

 The corollary to this advice is that a survival group should conduct regular drills and have regularly scheduled training sessions.

-Effective communications is essential to being able successfully carry out tactics, and communications benefits greatly from adopting a common vocabulary.
-The following are some common terms related defensive tactics:
+Effective communications are essential to being able to successfully carry out tactics, and communications benefit greatly from adopting a common vocabulary.
+The following are some common terms related to defensive tactics:

 - Avenue of Approach – the path that an adversary is likely to take when approaching.

 - Field of View – a geographic zone that can be monitored through direct observation from a particular location.